VikParuchuri/surya/README.md

 # Usage

 - Inspect the settings in `surya/settings.py`.
 You can override any settings with environment variables.
 - Your torch device will be automatically detected, but you can override this.
 For example, `TORCH_DEVICE=cuda`.
 Note that the `mps` device has a bug (on the [Apple side](https://github.com/pytorch/pytorch/issues/84936)) that may prevent it from working properly.

 ## Text line detection

 You can detect text lines in an image or pdf with the following command.
 This will write out a json file with the detected bboxes, and optionally save images of the pages with the bboxes.

-Setting `DETECTOR_BATCH_SIZE` properly will make a big difference when using a GPU.
+Setting the `DETECTOR_BATCH_SIZE` env var properly will make a big difference when using a GPU.
 Each batch item will use 280MB of VRAM, so very high batch sizes are possible.
 Depending on your CPU core count, `DETECTOR_BATCH_SIZE` might make a difference there too.

 ```
-python detect_text.py PDF_PATH --images
+surya_detect PDF_PATH --images
 ```

 - `--images` will save images of the pages and detected text lines (optional)